sj-net/re-render/ReadMe.md

 ### DevTools Integration (WIP)

-ReRender automatically adds all store objects to `window.__rerender_devtools__`, allowing dev tools in a separate UI.
+re-render automatically adds all store objects to `window.__rerender_devtools__`, allowing dev tools in a separate UI.

 Dev tools window is yet to be developed.